lauang/InShare/ASSIGNMENT-3.md

 **Identifying the issues**

 There is a vulnerability for csrf attacks.
 The tokens are disabled in `SecurityConfig.java`.
 This also means no tokens are implemented on requests.
-We know actions check for authentication but this can be exploited from an external site.
-Some of the requests use GET requests, this is not wrong but POST requests are generally safer with respect to csrf.
+We know actions check for authentication and permission but this can be exploited from an external site if a user were to click a link, which seemingly fools the system into thinking it was the user who made the request.
+Some of the requests use GET requests, this is not wrong in every context but POST requests are generally safer with respect to csrf.
+Delete note has been identified as especially vulnerable as it is a "state changing" action and it uses a GET requets.
+What i mean by state changing is that it directly introduces changes to the system when referenced.
+The show edit form (as an example) also uses GET request, however this only redirects the user to the edit form and to change the note there still has to be sent a POST request with the new content.
 Inspecting cookies reveals the httponly flag is enabled for the session token, this is good but not sufficient protection alone.
 Samesite flag is set to "lax" this further limits the safety of GET requests.
 Secure flag is also disabled.

+There is 'a lot' that can be done with the inshare system, for example using https.
+The fix we introduced to the system however, is a lot simpler but it should mitigate the concerns of csrf vulnerabilites related to 'critical' note actions.

 **Issue summary**

 - Enable csrf tokens globally in `SecurityConfig.java`
-- Change action delete from a GET requet to a DELETE request.
+- Change action delete from a GET request to a DELETE request.
 - implement csrf tokens for requests.

 **CSRF issue (individual steps are split to child items):**